Dreaming Across Towns: Semantic Rollout and Town-Adversarial Regularization for Zero-Shot Held-Out-Town Fixed-Route

 \subsection{Training Protocol}

-All agents are trained exclusively on source-town experience.
-In the current multi-town training setup, source data are collected from Town05 and Town06, and the held-out towns are excluded from gradient updates throughout training.
-For methods that use town supervision, the source-domain labels are defined by the source-town identity, i.e., Town05 and Town06 correspond to the two supervised town classes used during training.
+All agents were trained exclusively on source-town experience from Town05 and Town06.
+Held-out Town03 and Town04 data were excluded from all gradient updates, fine-tuning, model selection, and adaptation.
+For methods that use town supervision, the source-domain labels correspond to the source-town identity.

-All compared methods share the same base DreamerV3-style optimization pipeline, including the same world-model backbone, replay mechanism, imagined-rollout actor--critic updates, camera preprocessing, discrete action interface, and episode termination rules.
+All compared methods shared the same DreamerV3-style optimization pipeline, including the same world-model updates, replay mechanism, imagined-rollout actor-critic updates, camera preprocessing, discrete action interface, reward definition, and episode termination rules.